 Without real-time reporting, you run the risk of not being able to accurately identify your compliance status.
 This opens the window of opportunity for false financial reporting.
 Real-time reporting technology continuously updates reports for stakeholders and enhances the accuracy of financial information.
 This means you never have to worry about compliance or fraud.

 When you have readily available financial information, you can create a wider set of reports at an accelerated pace.
 Frequent reporting relieves pressure from the month-end financial report because managers and executives already understand the challenges they faced throughout the month.
 Because real-time reporting creates a wider set of documents, your financial executives have more insight into the future financial objectives of your business.

 What Are the Challenges of Real-Time Reporting?

 When implemented incorrectly or managed improperly, real-time reporting will have adverse effects on your company’s financial health.
 These solutions can quickly add up in costs and integration can further drive these unexpected costs.

 Real-time reporting technology uses several sources to pool data and infer insights.
 Mobile devices, cloud computing, Business Intelligence, and enterprise application integration can all bolster your real-time reporting technology.

 While the completeness of your data has obvious benefits, such as real-time accounting and continuous auditing, it comes with challenges.
 Digital accountants simplify the process and help you avoid wasted time, energy, and money.

 The integration of this accounting software and the operation of that software varies depending on your industry.
 Economic trends and compliance policies affect how your organization utilizes these tools.
-An outsourced accountant can provide data analysis as well as effectively communicate with you about how you can utilize your real-time reporting.
+An outsourced accountant provide data analysis.
+This data analysis lets you effectively communicate about how you can utilize your real-time reporting.

 Scalability and Costs